Call for proposals

 - Posters may be set up starting the morning of Wednesday, May 31 and must be in place no later than the morning of Thursday June 1.
 Poster size requirements will be forthcoming soon.

 There will be a student poster competition with cash prizes.
 See details HERE.
-Student talks will be scheduled on Wednesday and Thursday (May 31 and June 1), with awards announced on Friday, June 2 at lunch.
+Student oral presentations will be scheduled on Wednesday and Thursday (May 31 and June 1), with awards announced on Friday, June 2 at lunch.

-Conference topics and subtopics of focus are also posted, but don’t let them limit you.
+- Conference topics and subtopics of focus are posted, but don’t let them limit you.
 We are seeking open dialogue and fresh, unique ideas.